kalpitthakkar/pb-gcn/config/README.md

 # weights: /media/data_cifs/Kalpit/NTURGB+D/work_dir/cs/STGCN_parts_noaug/epoch65_model.pt
 ```

+* If the number of GPUs you use is less than 4, please change the list in
+the argument "device".
+Depending on the number of GPUs you have and the
+memory they have, you might have to change the batch sizes as well.

+* The signals used in the config shown above is temporal (displacement) as
+well as spatial (relative coordinates).
+Hence, the number of input channels
+is 15.
+Refer the paper to understand what these signals are.

+* If you want to introduce new signals, add the script that calculates the
+new feature in the folder `data/signals`.
+If you use it, change the number
+of input channels.
+If you remove any signal (by setting it to `False`),
+reduce the number of input channels.

+* The different ways of constructing the adjacency matrices (labeling mode)
+are given in `pb-gcn/models/graph/graph.py`.
+Change this file / add to this
+file for any new way of labeling the nodes.

-If there are any questions, please create an issue and we can take it up
+That's all.
+If there are any questions, please create an issue and we can
-there!
+take it up there!